Ruqhaiya/Plot-Data-Extraction-Toolkit/README.md

-# Figure Data Extraction Toolkit
+# Plot Data Extraction Toolkit

 > Extract, clean, and re-plot numerical data from figures published in research papers—so you can finally put those JPEGs to work in your analyses.